Maternal, Early Childhood Health & Survival

 See also: PhD Candidate, Etagegnehu Dagnachew Feleke (Low-Cost Loop-Medicated Isothermal Amplification (LAMP) System for Malaria Diagnosis

-Led by: Mamadou Diop, PhD
+Led by: Mamadou Diop

 Partner(s): University Cheikh Anta Diop (UCAD), Senegal